omar55221/CardiovascularPINNs/README.md

 # Steps to use the CardiovascularPINNs framework
 ## Step 1.
 Preparing Training Data and Input Points
 You will need a folder that contains the CFD simulation or experimental data (i.e., velocity and pressures).
 The data needs to be in vtkXMLUnstructured format (i.e., .vtu file format).
-You can use SimVascular to run CFD simulations to obtain your own "ground-truth" CFD data that can seamlessly be used with this framework.
+You may use SimVascular to run CFD simulations to obtain your own "ground-truth" CFD data that can seamlessly be used with this framework.

-We have provided sample data in the the subfolder Velocity3DData that contains velocity and pressure data obtained from CFD simulations.
+We have provided sample data in the the subfolder ```VelocityData3D``` that contains velocity and pressure fields obtained from SimVascular CFD simulations.
 The CFD simulations were run for 4 cycles with 10,000 timesteps per cardiac cycle.
 The data from the last cardiac cycle was projected onto a coarser mesh of approximately 240,000 tetrahedral cells.

 You will also need to store wall boundaries in vtkPolyData format (i.e., .vtp surface files), which will be used to prescribe zero-velocity on the mesh wall.
-We have added a subfolder in VelocityData3D/WallMesh/wall.vtp.
-If you are using SimVascular, you can easily obtain this file from the mesh-complete folder (e.g., mesh-complete/mesh-surfaces/walls.vtp)
+We have added a subfolder in ```VelocityData3D/WallMesh/wall.vtp```.
+If you are using SimVascular, you can easily obtain this file from the mesh-complete folder (e.g., ```mesh-complete/mesh-surfaces/walls.vtp```)

 ## Step2.
 Run CardiovascularPINNs to inversely obtained blood flow data in 3D Models
 To run the framework, you need to run the following command: